saffanazyan/face-recognation-IoT-project/README.md

 - USB to Serial (TTL level) converter, piggyback board ESP32-CAM-MB or other way to connect to the device,
 - [**PlatformIO**](https://platformio.org/) software (free download)

-## Installing and running PlatformIO

-PlatformIO is available for all major operating systems: Windows, Linux and MacOS.
-It is also provided as a plugin to [Visual Studio Code](https://visualstudio.microsoft.com).
-More information can be found at: [https://docs.platformio.org/en/latest/installation.html](https://docs.platformio.org/en/latest/installation.html) below the basics.

 ### Debian based systems command-line install